gbmhunter/NinjaCalc/README.md

 1. Merge the `develop` branch into the `master` branch. **MAKE SURE** that you create a new commit while doing this, even if fast-forward is possible.
 1. Tag the commit on the master branch with the version number (e.g. `v1.2.0`).
 1. Push all branches to the remote GitHub repo.
-1. To deploy the new files, firstly run `npm install`.
+1. To deploy the new files, firstly run `npm run build`.
 This will create production files in the `dist/` directory.
-1. Run `./deploy.sh`.
+1. Run `./deploy.sh` (from a UNIX-style shell, e.g. Linux, cygwin, MinGW).
 This will copy the production files from `dist/` to the remote server.
 Note: SSH authentication is required for this work (currently only gbmhunter@gmail.com can do this step).

 # Changelog